Who We Are

 The Sons of Union Veterans is a not-for-profit patriotic organization whose purpose is to carry on the mission of the Grand Army of the Republic (GAR), the largest Union Veteran's organization.
 Founded on the principles of Fraternity, Charity, and Loyalty, the Order perpetuates the work of the Union Veterans.
 The Department of Vermont was founded in 1883 and currently consists of four camps with members found throughout Vermont.

 We conduct meetings to interact and transact business and discuss correspondence received.
 On occasion, field trips are organized to visit Civil War related sites in New England and the South, in addition, Brothers frequently attend State, Regional, and National Encampments of the Order.
-Elsewhere, members volunteer their time conducting historical research on the Vermont Civil War experience, visiting cemeteries throughout north-western Vermont to register and photograph Civil War veteran's graves, and evaluating the condition of Civil War monuments.
+Elsewhere, members volunteer their time conducting historical research on the Vermont Civil War experience, visiting cemeteries throughout Vermont to register and photograph Civil War veteran's graves, and evaluating the condition of Civil War monuments.
+Most recently the Department was responsible for placing markers on the graves of each Vermont Medal of Honor recipient and the erection of a new Civil War memorial in Barre.
 Each spring, members travel to the graves of Civil War soldiers to place a small American flag on the grave, a tradition that dates back to the GAR.
-In addition, Vermont Highway 15, the Grand Army of the Republic Highway.
+Furthermore, every May, members gather for the most important day of Civil War remembrance: Memorial Day.
+Vermont Route 15 is the state designated Grand Army of the Republic Highway.